ganeti/ganeti/doc/design-2.0-commandline-parameters.rst

-:size: size of the disk device, either a positive number, specifying the disk size in mebibytes, or a number followed by a magnitude suffix (M for megabytes, G for gigabytes).
+:size: size of the disk device, either a positive number, specifying the disk size in mebibytes, or a number followed by a magnitude suffix (M for mebibytes, G for gibibytes).
 Also accepts the string 'auto' in which case the default disk size will be used.
 If the size option is not specified, 'auto' is assumed.
 This option is not valid for all disk layout types.